harashee/k8s_install/README.md

 # kubernetes
-This script will help you install Kubernetes with different k8s versio, CNIs and Container runtime.
+This script will help you install Kubernetes with different k8s versions, CNIs and Container runtimes.

 I will be adding more CNIs in future.